Where to See Drag in Seattle Every Night of the Week

 BurlesKaraoke (4th Wednesdays at Queer Bar),

-Tush (4th Thursdays at Clock-Out Lounge),
+Tush (4th Thursdays and Fridays at Clock-Out Lounge),

 Sissy Butch (3rd Fridays at Kremwerk),